polarhive/videos/README.md

-# Descriptions & attributions for my videos
+# Descriptions & attribution for my videos
 I'm [Nathan](https://polarhive.ml).
 I make videos and talk about tech, privacy, tutorials on [libre software](https://polarhive.ml/blog/free-libre-software/) on this channel.

 This channel is a portal/hub of all the videos I film & edit.
 I had 14k views on YouTube, now all those videos are archived, after deleting my main Google account.
 I'm starting fresh on decentralized platforms like [Odysee](https://polarhive.ml/odysee) and [PeerTube](https://polarhive.ml/peertube).